Physical And Mental Health Signs of Relationship Strain

 How to spot the four horsemen in your relationship

 There are hallmarks for each of the four horsemen.
 Criticism usually manifests as judging the other person's character rather than talking about the specific issue at hand.
-If you find many statements about how you are as people rather than what you are doing at that moment, you are probably struggling with criticism.
+If you find many statements about how you are as a person rather than what you are doing at that moment, you are probably struggling with criticism.

 Like criticism, if you respond to questions or critiques with stories of how it's not your fault and even try to make the other person feel bad for judging you, then defensiveness is probably present.